alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     businessPhones                 {}
     ```

-    This example shows how to remove from a user.
+    This example shows how to remove a license from a user.

 ## Offboard a user